BrentM/Data-Analysis-Toolkit/README.md

 ##Install Data Analysis Tools
 We can now install a couple tools for working with various data sets.
 This requires some more command line work but should be simple and give you a chance to learn the basics of the command line.

-To Be Continued... {exciting and slightly ominous music}

 ###Install SQLite
 SQLite is a simple database that is easy to setup and share.
 When you create a new SQLite database the whole database just lives in a single file.
 It is easy to share or email this file to other people as a simple way to share your dataset.
 It is also convenient because if you mess something up you can just delete the database and start over.

 For doing anything more than the simplest data analysis it is far easier to use a database instead of Excel.
 It takes a bit more time to learn but you will save many hours of pushing data around.
 When you find yourself needing a VLOOKUP call in excel that is probably the time to start looking at using a database.
 Additionaly, you can make complicated pivot tables in a database that would be a pain to do in Excel.
 Once you have your analysis complete it is simple to export you data to excel for reporting.

 It is simple to install SQLite.
 You just do:

     sudo apt-get install sqlite3

 You can check that it worked by running:

     sqlite3 --version

 This command will output the current version of SQLite.
 This happens to be version 3.xx which is why we use the sqlite3 command.

 ###Install Python
 It happens that a lot of helpful data analysis tools are written in Python (a popular programming language).
 You don't need to know Python to make use of all the great tools that are available.
 You will need to install some Python components so you virtual machine will know how to run Python programs.

 Run this command to get the Python tool for installing new Python software:

     sudo apt-get install python-pip

 Enter "y" when it asks you if you want to install new things.
 This will install pip the Python package manager.
 Pip will be used in later steps to install Python tools.

 Check that it worked:

     python --version

 And then:

     pip --version

 Both of these commands should output the current version of the tool as the response.
 You might have noticed a pattern - if you put --version at the end of commands they will tell you their current version.
 This is a common input for command line tools.
 It is an easy way to check that the tool is set up right at a basic level.